sassoftware/saspy/saspy/doc/source/configuration.rst

 Again, only use one of these and don't mix using config keys from more than one for a given connection.

+Authenticating to a Proxy server:

+Support for having Viya behind a proxy server was added in version 4.5.0.
+The `proxy` key is used to provide the host and port.
+I had a request from a customer to add support for authenticating to the proxy server itself, before then authenticating to Viya.
+Support for this was added in version 5.2.0; for authenticating to the proxy via user/pw.
+There are new configuration definition keys to support this; `proxy_authkey`, `proxy_user` and `proxy_pw`.
+To use this you must specify `proxy_authkey` or `proxy_user`.
+Since normally this is not required, the only way to enable prompting for both user/pw is to provide `proxy_authkey` that isn't actually in the authinfo file, then when not found, you will be prompted for user and pw.
+Alternately, if you provide
+`proxy_user`, but neither `proxy_authkey` nor `proxy_pw`, this will just prompt you for the `proxy_pw`.

 SSL/TLS:

 When Viya is configured to use TLS (HTTPS not HTTP), then the expectation is that the CA Certificate from the Viya